SpaceNerde/Playerhider-Plugin/README.md

 Usage
 --------
-Add all staff and media ranks to the vip group in luckperms Put the Luckperms jar into the plugins folder
+Add all staff and media ranks to the vip group in luckperms.
+Put the Luckperms jar into the plugins folder.
-Connect to a database either mysql or mariadb
+Connect to a database either mysql or mariadb.

+See the Wiki for additional information.

 Requirements
 --------